 - The advantage – The business roles and data structures remain unchanged and only the underlying infrastructure is impacted in theory – which is less risky.

-- The disadvantage – All the inherent issues & bugs in legacy code get carried forward to new infrastructure and the opportunity to refactor is missed.
+- The disadvantage – All the inherent issues & bugs in legacy code gets carried forward to new infrastructure and opportunity to refactor is missed.
 This needs to be resolved before porting the code.

-There is no one size fits all option that is available but we believe that while the mainframe extension approach and the porting COBOL code to the Linux platform might look like a good strategy in the short term, organizations need to definitely think about moving away from the legacy code.
-While the cost savings and the infra evergreening are the most tangible outcomes, the significant risk persists i.e. inherent code issues in the mainframe code, undocumented business rules, niche skills availability to name a few and therefore the banks will be better off to move to a scalable cloud-based, API and Digital-first architecture.
+There is no one size fits all option that is available but we believe that while the mainframe extension approach and the porting COBOL code to Linux platform might look like a good strategy in the short term, organisations need to definitely think about moving away from the legacy code.
+While the cost savings, and the infra evergreening are the most tangible outcomes, significant risk persists i.e. inherent code issues in the mainframe code, undocumented business rules, niche skills availability to name a few and therefore the banks will be better off to moving to a scalable cloud based, API and Digital first architecture.

 ITC Infotech brings years of experience

-If you are looking to move to an industry-leading Core Platform, our deep specialization can come in handy.
-ITC Infotech is a Platform Agnostic Core Banking Services provider and our Retail & Corporate Banking CoE allows us to build and scale this capability around a number of industry-leading Core Platforms.
-We offer end to end services required for the implementation of a new core platform – from Business Analysis, Design, Development, testing to implementation & support services.
+If you are looking to move to an industry leading Core Platform, our deep specialisation can come handy.
+ITC Infotech is a Platform Agnostic Core Banking Services provider and our Retail & Corporate Banking CoE allows us to build and scale this capability around a number of industry leading Core Platforms.
+We offer end to end services required for implementation of a new core platform – from Business Analysis, Design, Development, testing to implementation & support services.
 Please contact us to know more about our services and offerings.